GDSC-CEC/HacktoberFest-2022-Technical-Documentation/README.md

 This repo is aimed at people who are new to Open-Source, earn and learn from that experience.

 This repository is based on Technical Documentation.
-We encourage students to write a documentation on the themes that we have given and make a PR for that in the respective folder of the themes.
+We encourage students to write a documentation on the themes that we have given and make a PR for that.

 ## How to contibute your Documentation?
 - You have to write a Documentation on any of the given themes.